 I believe this approach creates not only very healthy, long-lived dogs, but also dogs who think more clearly, learn faster, and work better.
 As such, I offer priority to homes that will maintain this care after they take their puppy home.

 - Puppies are to be kept intact to a minimum of 24 months of age: Because I breed high performance dogs for work and sport, I require all homes to keep their dogs intact until at least 24 months of age.
 This allows dogs to keep their hormones while their bodies are growing and developing, thereby minimizing the risk of injury and maximizing optimal development for performance.Note: While I sell all puppies on a non-breeding contract (with the exception of working stock homes), you may keep your puppy intact for longer, or even for life, if this is your preference.

-Please note, while we consider every application on a case by case basis, in general we do not:
+A few final point: While I consider every application on a case by case basis, in general I do not:

 - Sell puppies to homes with children under 12